evoheal/EPID-700/README.md

 As discussed with respect to the 5 minute presentations, your symposium talks need to acheive 2 primary goals.<br/>

-1) You must motivate the audience to believe the topid you are studying is important
+1) You must motivate the audience to believe the topic you are studying is important
 2) You must ensure the methods are presented clearly so that the audience is capable of assessing whether your argument is unsound

 Your slides should be well designed.
 Slides should not contain any text (exluding data tables / figure labels) which is not read by the speaker.
 Slides should include figures and **must** include references.
 Speakers should say more than is written on each slide.<br/>